 Join PRSA/SENE for a different kind of tour around Rhode Island.

-Over the course of three Wednesdays this fall, we’ll be getting an inside look at some of Rhode Island’s preeminent media outlets across print, digital and radio mediums.
+This fall, we’ll be getting an inside look at some of Rhode Island’s preeminent media outlets.
 We’ll hear from reporters, editors, and other influencers about the latest endeavors of each outlet, and how we – as PR pros – can enhance our relationships with the media.

 PROVIDENCE, R.I. – The Southeastern New England Chapter of the Public Relations Society of America (PRSA/SENE) has announced its eight-member Board of Directors for 2019.

 Christina Robbio of Lincoln, Rhode Island, has assumed the role of board president for 2019.
 She is the Director of Communications and Social Media for the Providence Warwick Convention & Visitors Bureau.

 “It is a true privilege to serve as President of the PRSA/SENE chapter this year with along with a group of dedicated professionals serving on the board,” Robbio said.